AnarchyTools/atbuild/docs/atllbuild.md

     ;;Note that this is for linking dependencies built by atllbuild; ;;or other libraries, you should use UNSUPPORTED https://github.com/AnarchyTools/atbuild/issues/13 :linkWithProduct ["attools.a" "atpkg.a"]

+    ;;The path to swiftC.
+By default, we guess based on your platform swiftCPath:"/usr/local/bin/swiftc"
   }
 }